An Evolution Equation Approach to Linear Quantum Field Theory: Evolutions on pseudo-unitary spaces

 \subsection{Bisolutions and inverses}

 Let $(\cW,Q)$ be a Krein space.
 Then naturally $L^2(I,\cW)$ is also a Krein space with the Hermitian form

 and compatible scalar products

-Let $\{R(t,s)\}_{t,s \in I}$ be a strongly continuous pseudo-unitary evolution , on $(\cW,Q)$.
+Let $\{R(t,s)\}_{t,s \in I}$ be a strongly continuous pseudo-unitary evolution on $(\cW,Q)$.
 We denote by $B(t)$ the (heuristic) generator of $R(t,s)$.
-Recall that in Sect.~\ref{sub:Bisolutions and inverses of the evolution equation} we considered the (heuristic) evolution equation operator $M=\partial_t + \im B(t)$.
+Recall that in Sect.~\ref{sub:Bisolutions and inverses of the evolution equation} we considered the (heuristic) Cauchy data operator $M=\partial_t + \im B(t)$.
 Note that $M=\partial_t + \im B(t)$ is (heuristically) anti-$Q$-Hermitian on $L^2(I,W)$.
 We will give a rigorous version of this statement a little later, in \eqref{anti-herm}.

-In Sect.~\ref{sub:Bisolutions and inverses of the evolution equation} we introduced various inverses and bisolutions of $M$.
+In Sect.~\ref{sub:Bisolutions and inverses of the evolution equation} we introduced various inverses and bisolutions of $M$, considered as operators $C_\mathrm{c}(I,\cW) \to C(I,\cW)$.
 In this subsection we add the Krein structure to the picture.

 First, as in Subsect.~\ref{sub:Bisolutions and inverses of the evolution equation}, we define the \emph{Pauli--Jordan bisolution} $E^\PJ$, and the \emph{forward and backward inverses} $E^\vee$, resp.\ $E^\wedge$.